Teen Resources

 • Suicide: 362.2

-Librarians will never judge you or make assumptions based on the materials you check out, but if you'd like to avoid the librarians altogether, you can use the self-checkout machine located next to the main desk.
-(You must have your library card with you and your account must be in good standing in order to use self-checkout.)
+The librarians will not judge you or make assumptions based on the materials you check out.
+But if you'd like to avoid the librarians altogether, you can use one of the self-checkout machines.
+There's one located in the teen room, another in the children's room, and a third upstairs to the right of the main desk.
+You must have your library card number with you (on your card or saved in your phone) and your account must be in good standing in order to use self-checkout.